 "HTTP Mutual Access Authentication Protocol" is a proposed new protocol for preventing Phishing attacks against Web systems.
 This protocol provides true mutual authentication between HTTP clients and servers using simple password-based authentication.
 Unlike Basic and Digest HTTP access authentication protocol, the protocol ensures that the server knows the user's entity (encrypted password) upon successful authentication.
 This prevents common phishing attacks: phishing attackers cannot convince users that the user has been authenticated to the genuine website.
 Furthermore, even when user has been authenticated against an illegitimate server, the server can not gain any bit of information about user's passwords.

-- Latest specification draft-12 uploaded (June 04, 2012)
+- Latest specification draft-04 uploaded (Feb.
+19, 2015)

-- Experimental Web browser updated: based on Firefox 3.6 and the draft-09 spec (Jan 13, 2011)
+- Experimental Web browser updated: based on Firefox 35.0 and the draft-04 spec (Mar.
+27, 2015)

 - Experimental WEBrick server updated (Mar.
 27, 2015)